 You are no doubt measuring key metrics (KPIs) at every organizational level.
 But if you seem to be getting no closer to your business goals toward the middle of the quarter, check in on each employee’s individual goals and progress.

 SMART goals are precisely targeted goals that give employees explicit milestones to work toward, as well as accountability to reach those milestones.
 Setting SMART goals for employees, and ensuring that those goals are aligned to the company’s goals, is an effective way of achieving organizational objectives.

-Managers should set SMART goals during the yearly review process, but look at them again each quarter and adjust as necessary.
+Managers should set SMART goals during the yearly review process, but look at them again at least every month and adjust as necessary.

 Once these goals are set, measure them regularly.
 If engaged employees are reaching their SMART goal milestones, you can rest assured that they are also supporting your business goals.